Biden restricting Nicaraguans, Cubans and Haitians at border - NewsBreak

 Mexico has agreed to accept each month from the four countries up to 30,000 migrants who attempt to walk or swim across the U.S.-Mexico border, according to the White House.

-Anyone coming to the U.S. is allowed to claim asylum, regardless of how they crossed the border, and migrants seeking a better life in the U.S. often pay smugglers the equivalent of thousands of dollars to deliver them across the dangerous Darien Gap.
+Anyone coming to the U.S. is allowed to claim asylum, regardless of how they crossed the border.
 But the requirements for granting asylum are narrow, and only about 30% of applications are granted.
 That has created a system in which migrants come between ports of entry and are allowed into the U.S. to wait out their cases.
 But there is a 2 million-case immigration court backlog, so cases often are not heard for years.

-The move, while not unexpected, drew swift criticism from asylum and immigration advocates, who have had a rocky relationship with the president.

-Sen. Robert Menendez, a New Jersey Democrat, called it “an affront to restoring rule of law at the border and a circumvention of immigration law that “will exacerbate chaos and confusion.”
-He welcomed allowing in more migrants, but said it will only benefit those who can afford it, not migrants fleeing violence and persecution.
+Migrants seeking a better life in the U.S. often pay smugglers the equivalent of thousands of dollars to deliver them across the dangerous Darien Gap.

-Under then-President Donald Trump, the U.S. required asylum seekers to wait across the border in Mexico.
+Under then-President Donald Trump, the U.S. required asylum seekers to wait across the border in Mexico .
 But massive delays in the immigration system created long delays, leading to fetid, dangerous camps over the border where migrants were forced to wait.
-That system was ended under the Biden era, and the migrants who are returned now to Mexico under the new rules will not be eligible for asylum.
+That system was ended under the Biden era, and the migrants who are returned now will not be eligible for asylum.

 Biden has agreed to triple the number of refugees accepted to the U.S. from the Western Hemisphere, to 20,000 from Latin America and Caribbean, over the next two years.
 Both refugees and asylum seekers have to meet the same criteria to be allowed into the country, but they arrive through different means.